Heiko Andreas von der Gracht

-Heiko Andreas von der Gracht (born 30 November 1978) is a German academic and futurist in the fields of foresight and technology management.
-He is a professor of foresight and digital transformation at the University of Continuing Education Krems.
+Heiko Andreas von der Gracht (born 30 November 1978) is a German academic and futurist specializing in foresight and technology management.
+He is a professor of foresight and digital transformation at the University for Continuing Education Krems.

 Early life and education

-Von der Gracht was born in Aachen on November, 30 1978.
-He was raised in Jülich and attended school at the Gymnasium Zitadelle Jülich, receiving his Abitur in 1998.
+Von der Gracht was born in Aachen on 30 November 1978.
+He was raised in Jülich and attended the Gymnasium Zitadelle Jülich, where he received his Abitur in 1998.